 Try these high-performance meals:

-Fuel up with these high-performance snacks:
+Try these high-performance snacks:

-- Yogurt or cottage cheese with fruit
+- Yogurt or cheese with grapes

 - Apple slices with peanut butter

-- Snack mix
+- DIY snack mix